Resources Available to Graduate Students

 Group of students

-At Western, we are committed to providing our students with the resources needed for them to have the best student experience possible both inside and outside the classroom.
+At Western, we have the best student experience possible, both inside and outside the classroom.
 To learn more about London visit yourlondoncalling.ca.

 Career and Professional Development Services

-We are committed to the professional success of our graduate students and help them secure jobs after graduation.
+We are committed to the professional success of our graduate students.
 In addition to excellent academic training in political science, the department offers our students institutional support in finding jobs relevant to their degrees.
-Throughout the program and in parallel to the coursework, we offer a series of sessions and seminars in which students develop skills for the job market that increase their chances of securing employment related to political science.
 Topics include: keys to success at job interviews; research grant applications; the art of publishing your article; academic conference presentations; and the winning CV.

 As part of the Department's commitment to the professional success of our graduate students, our faculty members host career development workshops throughout the academic year.
-Please see below for a list of workshops held between 2020-2021.
+Please see below for a list of previous workshops held.

-• Academic Job Applications: Getting an Interview (Facilitators: Drs.
-Turgeon & Dimitrov) - Dec 4th @ 4pm
+• Academic Job Applications: Getting an Interview (Facilitator: Dr. Turgeon)

-• The Job Interview: Keys to Success (Facilitator: Drs.
-Lebo & Dimitrov) - Dec 11th @ 2pm
+• The Job Interview: Keys to Success (Facilitator: Dr. Lebo)

 Academic Services